 For the purposes of the Financial Services and Markets Act 2000 of the United Kingdom ("FSMA"), the Fund is an AIF and a collective investment scheme but not a recognised scheme.
 The marketing and sale of Shares in the Fund, and the communication of the presentation and any other invitation or inducement to invest in the Shares, in the United Kingdom is restricted by law.
-The Fund has been qualified for marketing in the United Kingdom under Regulation 59 of the Alternative Investment Fund Managers Regulations 2013 of the United Kingdom (the "AIFM Regulations").
-Accordingly, Shares will only be available for investment by, and the Prospectus is directed only at, persons in the United Kingdom who qualify as "professional investors," as defined under the AIFM Regulations.
+The Fund has been qualified for marketing in the United Kingdom (the "AIFM Regulations").
+Accordingly, Shares will only be available for investment by, and the Prospectus is directed only at, persons in the United Kingdom who would qualify as "professional investors," as defined under the AIFM Regulations.
 Investment in the Shares is not available to any persons in the United Kingdom who would qualify as "retail investors" within the meaning of the AIFM Regulations or the EU Packaged Retail and Insurance-based Investment Products Regulation (No 1286/2014) ("PRIIPs Regulation")), and such persons may not act or rely on any information contained herein.